kuno4/WeatherApp-Linux/README.md

 # WeatherApp-Linux
 ### Terminal application that downloads and displays live weather data, by Dominic Oertel

-Required components: Java 8+, Linux Operating System
+Required components: Java 8+, Python 2+ (recommended), Linux Operating System

 ### To run the app in your terminal, simply run temerapture.sh